 While your loved ones will be thrilled to receive their first ukulele, they will be delighted if you also buy them a tuner.
 These are widely available for about £10.

 There are some other variations you will come across when looking at ukuleles.
 While most ukuleles are acoustic, some have pickups fitted so they can be played through an amplifier which is ideal if you wish to perform as a soloist or in a small group.
 There are also solid body ukuleles that have to be played through an amplifier.
 Another variation is the banjolele, a ukulele with a banjo resonator and made famous by George Formby.

 And finally, how are they going to learn?
 There are some great online materials and we have some good links to get them started on the Resources page of this website including electronic versions of our eight songbooks containing about 450 songs.

-And on the 6th January, they can come and join us at the Garstang Arts Centre.
+And you can come and join us at the Garstang Arts Centre.
 We’re there every Sunday from 2-4 pm.

 Garstang Ukulele Group's Gig List